Home Blog Google Ads

 The Power Pack: the full-funnel strategy for 2026

-At Google Marketing Live 2025, Google presented the “Power Pack”: the evolution of the “Power Pair” (PMax + Search) into a three-campaign framework:
+At Google Marketing Live 2025, Google introduced the “Power Pack”: the evolution of the “Power Pair” (PMax + Search) into a three-campaign framework:

 1. AI Max for Search — captures search intent with expanded coverage and copy personalisation